K-ost/Multi-step-form/README.md

 ## Acknowledgments

 This is my own project I developed by myself.
-Of course, I know this project might have been developed without using React-router-dom and redux.
+Of course, I know this project could have been done without using React-router-dom and redux.
 But it seemed to be convenient to me.

 ## Available Scripts